 Sometimes it just means making a list and breaking down all the wonderful things you have in your life (not focusing on what you don't have).
 It means putting your children on the top of our list, along with your family and friends, favorite ‘things,’ health and good looks, and whatever you have in the bank.
 Gratitude means feelings blessed for who you are, what you have experienced and what it is you have created in your life.
 The good news is that when you experience gratitude, you model that to your children, and they begin to see their glass as half full, too.

 Celebrating anything after a life transition can be challenging and exhausting.
 If this is your first holiday season after a divorce or death of a spouse, be gentle with yourself.
 It's difficult, but try to stay out of the past and what was.
 Build up your strength to create a new present and build a firm foundation…for you and your child.
-Jodi Seidler is the founder of the single parent site MakingLemonade.com and the author of "55 Things Every Divorcing Mom Should Know!"
+Jodi Seidler is the founder of the single parent site MakingLemonade.com and the author of ""Making Lemonade: A Guidebook for Life After Divorce," and "55 Things Every Divorcing Mom Should Know!"
 Her advice has also made it to TV talk shows, such as: "Inside Edition"and "Men are From Mars, Women are from Venus."
-Her e-mail is email@example.com.
+Her e-mail is firstname.lastname@example.org.